 Skip to Content

 Flaky pastries are France’s gift to global breakfasts.
 The breakout star of the buttery ensemble known as viennoiserie is undoubtedly the croissant, an icon of French gastronomy.
-They’re irresistible when visiting France, so here’s how to pronounce croissant in French like you’re a local.
+They’re irresistible when visiting France, and after this lesson you’ll know how to pronounce croissant in French like a local!

 croissant